ghga-de/ghga-metadata-schema/docs/schema_markdown/type.md

 # Slot: type

 The type of an entity.
+Note: Not to be confused with rdf:type

 URI: [https://w3id.org/GHGA-Submission-Metadata-Schema/type](https://w3id.org/GHGA-Submission-Metadata-Schema/type)